Overlap–save method: Efficiency considerations

 Instead of (Eq.1), we can also consider applying (Eq.2) to a long sequence of length $N_x$ samples.
 The total number of complex multiplications would be:

 Comparatively, the number of complex multiplications required by the pseudocode algorithm is:

 Hence the cost of the overlap–save method scales almost as $O\left(N_x\log_2 N\right)$ while the cost of a single, large circular convolution is almost $O\left(N_x\log_2 N_x \right)$.

+Overlap–discard

-Overlap–discardOverlap–discard and Overlap–scrap are less commonly used labels for the same method described here.
+Overlap–discard and Overlap–scrap are less commonly used labels for the same method described here.
 However, these labels are actually better (than overlap–save) to distinguish from overlap–add, because both methods "save", but only one discards.
 "Save" merely refers to the fact that M − 1 input (or output) samples from segment k are needed to process segment k + 1.

 Extending overlap–save

 The overlap–save algorithm can be extended to include other common operations of a system: